KatelynKWong/Food.com-Recipe-Analysis/README.md

 - This distribution is also similar to the distribution above.
 It is unimodal, there is a right skew, and the median is centered at 22 PDV (which is close to the median at 20 PDV of the Total Fat Distribution).
 The IQR is approximately 42 which means that the spread of this distribution is wider than the Total Fat Distribution.
 Similarly, the skew in this distribution and the large number of outliers indicates that using the median for any hypothesis testing is more accurate than using the mean, which can be affected by the skew and outlier data.

 #### Bivariate Analysis
+<iframe src="assets/avg-fat.html" width=450 height=550 frameBorder=0></iframe>
+- This comparison between average recipe rating and total fat (PDV) in a recipe reveals that the correlation coefficient r seems to have a low positive value.
+This means that there may possibly be a slight trend where higher average recipe ratings also have higher total fat content.

+<iframe src="assets/avg-sfat.html" width=450 height=550 frameBorder=0></iframe>
+- Again, this graph is similar to the scatterplot between total fat and average recipe rating.
+There is also a similar trend where the data follows a correlation coefficient r that has a low positive value.

 #### Interesting Aggregates
 As part of my exploratory data analysis, I chose a couple columns from `full_recipes` to examine aggregate statistics.